Despite Protective Equipment, Health Care Workers More Likely to Test Positive for Coronavirus

 “The findings of our study have tremendous impact for healthcare workers and hospitals.
 The data is clear in revealing that there is still an elevated risk of SARS-CoV-2 infection despite availability of PPE,” said Sebastien Ourselin, senior author and professor from King’s College London.

-Researchers pointed out that the study shows the importance of not only providing healthcare workers with sufficient PPE, but also the need for additional strategies to protect healthcare workers, such as ensuring correct application and removal of such equipment and avoiding reuse, which was associated with increased risk.
+Researchers pointed out that the study shows the importance of not only providing health care workers with sufficient PPE, but also the need for additional strategies to protect health care workers, such as ensuring correct application and removal of such equipment and avoiding reuse, which was associated with increased risk.

 An American Nurses Association survey in June found that 79% of surveyed nurses said they are required or encouraged to reuse single-use PPE such as N95 masks, with 59% saying this made them feel unsafe.
 Nurses also reported that health care facilities are decontaminating N95 masks, which under normal circumstances are intended to be destroyed after use to prevent the spread of disease.